Ultimate Marvel: Creation

 The Ultimate Marvel imprint was benefited by the contemporary topics that took place.
 Terrorism resurfaced into the public perception as a clear, dangerous and complex menace, which reduced the credibility of the usual supervillains of superhero fiction.
 Fictional conflicts involving explosions and property damage became more ominous.
 The Ultimate Marvel comics incorporated those topics into their plots, which would eventually become commonplace in the whole comic book industry.
+The higher realism of the Ultimate line, in stark contrast with the out-there superhero fantasy of the main comics, led to conflicts between Marvel's artists in 2003.
+A group proposed to cancel the Ultimate line, and another to close the traditional comics, expanding the Ultimate line to a full company-wide reboot.
+Although Bill Jemas preferred the Ultimate comics, he pointed out that there were advantages in keeping comics in both continuities and preferred to keep things that way.

 Ultimatum

 Jemas was fired from Marvel in 2004, and Millar and Hitch left the Ultimates after writing a second miniseries.
-Sci-fi writer Orson Scott Card wrote a miniseries, Ultimate Iron Man, which was poorly received and later retconned as an in-universe TV show.
+Sci-fi writer Orson Scott Card wrote a miniseries, Ultimate Iron Man, which was poorly received and later retconned as an in-universe television show.
 In 2008, Quesada considered that the Ultimate imprint needed a big crossover event to keep the interest of the audiences, and hired Jeph Loeb for a third Ultimates miniseries that would lead to such event.
 This miniseries relied on shock value and gratuitous amounts of death and violence, instead of the political overtones of the first two.
 The art by Joe Madureira was standard superhero art, instead of the cinematic action provided by Hitch.
 The miniseries had decent sales, but was near-universally panned by critics.

 The series was followed by 2009's Ultimatum, a crossover between the Ultimate titles.
 In five issues, the story kills off thirty-four characters with an increased amount of graphic violence.
 The series was both a critical and commercial failure, and it has since been regarded as one of the worst comic books of all-time.
 The sales of the whole imprint were decreased, and never returned to their pre-Ultimatum figures.
 After the crossover, Ultimate X-Men and Ultimate Fantastic Four were cancelled, with a last issue for each title named Ultimate Requiem to give closure to their plots.